PolMrt/allwords/README.md

-# allwords
+# All Words
-All words of each languages
+This reposetory aims to list all the word of every languges.